-The NWDAF containing MTLF also invokes the Nnwdaf_MLModelProvision_Notify service operation to notify the available of a re-trained ML model when the NWDAF containing MTLF determines that the previously provided trained ML Model required re-training at step 1.
+The NWDAF containing MTLF also invokes the Nnwdaf_MLModelProvision_Notify service operation to notify the available a re-trained ML model information when the NWDAF containing MTLF determines that the previously provided trained ML Model required re-training at step 1.

+When receiving a request for ML model subscription modification, the NWDAF containing MTLF may provide either a new ML model different to the previously provided one, or re-trained ML model by invoking Nnwdaf_MLModelProvision_Notify service operation.